 It uses an intermediate to an advanced rocker.
 The fin setup is available as tri or quad.

-The Vanguard is one of the Tomo classics that inspired the modern planning hull generation that made riding the waves better and enabled the surfers to perform at their best.
+The Vanguard is one of the Tomo classics that inspired the modern planning hull generation which made riding the waves better and enabled the surfers to perform at their best.
 It was the board that made Mark Price a fan of Tomo’s creations.

-The Vanguard’s outline became the foundation of innovative surfboards and had parallel lines that provide the board its compact design.
+The Vanguard’s outline became the foundation of innovative surfboards and had parallel lines that provide the board with its compact design.
 It has more volume because of the balanced foam distribution.
 It has reduced drag and increased planning lift and speed.

 This product has a diamond nose, which is another unique feature of this board.
 It reduces swing weight and enhances safety.